 My struggles with depression (and anxiety) can be somewhat traced to my heavy tendency toward introspection.
 Introspection is the process of self-examination.
 It is “thinking about thinking”.
 There is a sense in which the Christian should examine themselves (2 Corinthians 13:5; Lam 3:40); though in my own experience it can quickly morph into a neurotic exercise of self-sufficiency.
-Without the boundaries of the Spirit speaking through the Word of God, and the communion of other believers, it can quickly transform into a trust in my own abilities to locate the source of the problem and lift myself up by my own “cognitive bootstraps”.
+Without the boundaries of the Holy Spirit speaking through the Word of God, and the communion of other believers, it can quickly transform into a trust in my own abilities to locate the source of the problem and lift myself up by my own “cognitive bootstraps”.
 Sometimes I need to repent from my own religious scrupulosity.

 Catastrophizing is one particular manifestation.
 This pattern of thinking takes the form of a self-fulfilling prophecy.
 Take any event and predict a negative outcome of that event.
 Given the negative outcome, a catastrophe will be sure to follow.
 (A common test-case this in Scripture is 1 Kings 19.)
 Catastrophizing is usually more geared toward the future.
 It is a virtuous ability when used by the godly to avoid problems that could arise from a course of action.
 It is good to know the consequences of the behavior of ourselves and others.
 However it can become a vice when we forget that we are not like God and do not know the future, yet continue to think as if we do.
 This can fuel depression and anxiety, and you can understand why.
 We were not created to know every possible outcome for any given event.
 Though we are tempted to say with Job; “For what I fear comes upon me, And what I dread befalls me.
 “I am not at ease, nor am I quiet, And I am not at rest, but turmoil comes.”
 (Job 3:25)

 Another pattern of thought for this depressive introspection has it’s eye on the past-present.
 This is memory-rehearsal.
 This happens when we replay our memories on the big-screens in our heads, and analyze everything that went wrong, and how we could have done better.
 It isn’t always sinful, in that it can be useful for us to biblically analyze our faults and sins, and take action to “put them off” in the newness of life given to us by the power of the gospel.
 However, I can become overwhelmed with unnecessary burden when I don’t take all of my past failures and sins to the cross of Christ, where he became my curse.
 “He will not always accuse” (Psalm 103:9) “Nor will I always be angry” thus says the LORD (Isaiah 57:15-16) “His anger lasts only a moment” (Psalm 3o:5).
 We should not harbor anger against our neighbors or ourselves (Leviticus 19:18).
 I don’t easily forget and forgive my sins (or the sins of others for that matter), but the Lord says that He does (Isaiah 43:25).
 The constant rehearsal of my faults and the faults of others can often be due to my unwillingness to forgive.
-So, “‘Vengeance is Mine’ says the Lord” (Deu 32:35; Lev 19:18; Romans 12:19) is a call to peace for my trouble heart.
+So, “‘Vengeance is Mine’ says the Lord” (Deu 32:35; Lev 19:18; Romans 12:19) is a call to peace for my troubled heart.